ethstorage/web3url-doc/structure/domain-name.md

 ### Find out how a domain name was resolved

-You can use the [web3curl app](https://github.com/web3-protocol/web3curl-js) in verbose mode to determine the domain name resolution of a smartcontract.
+You can use the [web3curl app](https://github.com/web3-protocol/web3curl-js) in verbose mode to determine how the domain name resolution of a smartcontract was made.
 For example :

 ```
 node . -v 'web3://w3url.eth'